 On September 20th 2010, I felt sick.
 I was a 23-year-old primary education student on placement in a classroom full of five-year-olds, so I assumed I’d caught something from one of them.
 Off to my GP I went for some blood tests to get a medical note to excuse me from placement.
 “Don’t panic”, said a friend, “You probably have the flu.”
 Ha.

 When the results came back as abnormal, my GP sent me to the hospital for further tests.
 After spending several months bouncing around a few different departments, I eventually I ended up in nephrology.
-I very quickly went from not really knowing much about kidney disease at all, to being quite scared over how serious it could be.
+After initially not knowing much about kidney disease, I was shocked by how serious it could be.

 By January 2011 I had an eGFR of 30, so while things were certainly looking less than stellar, they weren’t yet severe enough to warrant treatment – much to my surprise!